 - as well as a few other color-themed packs

-When you choose to build your capsule set, you’ll get to choose each capsule’s color–so mix and match all you want.
+When you choose to build your capsule set, you’ll get to choose each capsule’s size and color–so mix and match all you want.

 You’ll also have your pick of magnetic tiles so that you can label your capsules however you want.
 You can go with icons or words that denote things like lotion, lips, hair, body, shaving, rings, meds, and so much more.